Approximating $f$-Divergences with Rank Statistics: Experimental Setup

 \section{Experimental Setup}

 All experiments were performed on a MacBook Pro running macOS 13.2.1, equipped with an Apple M1 Pro CPU and 16 GB of RAM.
 When GPU acceleration was required, we used a single NVIDIA TITAN Xp with 12 GB of VRAM.
 Detailed hyperparameter settings for each experiment are provided in the corresponding sections.
-An anonymous repository containing all code and data is available at \url{https://anonymous.4open.science/r/rsfdiv-2C8A/}.
+The code is available at \url{https://github.com/josemanuel22/rsfdiv}.